cilia

 Functions and meaning

-• Transport : Motile cilia help transport fluids and particles across cell surfaces, such as in the respiratory epithelium of the lungs.
+• Transport : Motile cilia help to transport fluids and particles across cell surfaces, such as in the respiratory epithelium of the lungs.

-• Signal transduction : Immobile cilia are involved in important signal transduction pathways that control cell growth, specialization and development.
+• Signal transduction : Immobile cilia are involved in important signal transduction pathways that control cell growth, specialization, and development.

 • Sensory Functions : Primary cilia are involved in the perception of mechanical stimuli (mechanosensation) and light (in the photoreceptors of the retina).